 School attendance and absence

 It is important your child attends school to get a good education.
-By law, as a parent or carer, you must make sure that if your child is aged five to 16 (compulsory school age), he or she receives a suitable full time education.
+By law, as a parent or carer, you must make sure that if your child is aged five to sixteen (compulsory school age), he or she receives a suitable full time education.
 This means that your child should not have sessions of unauthorised absence.
 During term times, your child should attend school regularly unless he or she is ill or the school has authorised their absence.
 If your child is too ill to go to school, you must let the school know.

 Why is attendance important?